Generating Smooth Connections in 3D Mesh Models of Brain Arteries

 By Wojciech Malara

 In the previous articles in this series my colleagues described some challenges we faced regarding processing of 3D mesh models of brain aneurysms.
-One of them was to automatically generate connections from inlet and outlet branches of an aneurysm to some external points.
+One of them was to automatically generate connections from the inlet and outlet branches of an aneurysm to some external points.

 Whereas that article described the process of finding the starting points of that connection on the vessel model, in this article I am going to focus on the next step, i.e. generating the actual mesh and appending it to a model in a seamless manner.